Goldsmiths, University of London

 Organised by the Decadence Research Centre at Goldsmiths

-The Decadence Research Centre at Goldsmiths, University of London, is delighted to announce the second symposium on the fin-de-siècle writer Ernest Dowson - Ernest Dowson: Revived.
+Thank you to all who attended the second symposium on the fin-de-siècle writer Ernest Dowson - Ernest Dowson: Revived.

 In what will be 125 years since he died of tuberculosis in a friend’s house in Catford, owning nothing but his tattered poetry notebook, Dowson has becoming something of a decadent legend.
 Bohemian, itinerant, and plagued by longing and loss (not least of his own teeth), he had an affinity with the capital city’s impoverished and intellectual spaces, as well as international literary and artistic circles.
 His exquisite, refined verses and prose are among some of the most technically adept and captivating works in the decadent canon.

-The symposium will end with a celebration of the revised edition of Jad Adams’s biography of Dowson.
+The symposium ended with a celebration of the revised edition of Jad Adams’s biography of Dowson.
 Madder Music, Stronger Wine, which is being republished to mark the 125th anniversary of Dowson’s death.
+Please visit Jad’s website for more information.

 Schedule